aspriya/VoxHarvest/README.md

 *   **Build Tool:** [Vite](https://vitejs.dev/)
 *   **Styling:** [Tailwind CSS](https://tailwindcss.com/) & [Radix UI](https://www.radix-ui.com/)
 *   **Audio Processing:** [Wavesurfer.js](https://wavesurfer-js.org/) & [FFmpeg](https://ffmpeg.org/)

+## 🤖 Development Workflow (Built with Antigravity)

+**This entire application was architected and iterated upon using Google Antigravity (Gemini 3.0).**

+We used the **'Mission Control'** to manage the roadmap and **'Project Agents'** to write the complex FFmpeg integrations and React state management.
+This "Vibe Coding" approach allowed us to move from concept to a production-grade Electron app with complex audio processing in record time.

+*   **Architected by:** Google Antigravity Agents
+*   **Powered by:** Gemini 3.0 Models

 ## 📦 Getting Started